Carve Your Creative Path

 Woodblock Print Archive

-BIG INK has worked with hundreds of artists who've created amazing prints over the years.
-And although we meet in-person for a short period of time, the spirit of collaboration lives on through our woodblock print archive.
+BIG INK has worked with hundreds of artists and, although we meet in-person for a short period of time, the spirit of collaboration lives on through our growing woodblock print archive.
 BIG INK requests ownership of one print from each BIG INK participant.
 Their work is photographed, cataloged online, and used for future curatorial projects.

 “They encouraged all the participants to work together to execute their prints.
 The event inspired me to continue exploring scale and surface in my practice and opened up a new channel of communication with a great group of artists.”